bbeckenb/getvocaltogov-frontend/README.md

 **Representative**
 ![Representative](src/images/representative.png)

+The representative's party affiliation informs the color of their title banner.
+(Democratic Party=blue, Republican Party=Red, Unknown=Purple).
+Simply QuickCopy the Template you want, navigate to the Representative you deem most appropriate for the situation and let your voice be heard!

 ![Dashboard Dollar View](static/images/readme/DashboardDollarView.png)

 To the right of the dollar view in the dashboard is a pie chart that shows a percentage breakdown of how Financial Institution sums (without loans) represent a User's total wealth.
 This utilizes Google Charts.